malie.io Pokémon Trading Card Game export format

 ANCIENT

-This is a Paradox Pokémon (or Trainer), Ancient type.
+This is an “Ancient” Paradox Pokémon/Trainer.
 The card says “ANCIENT” (or the localized equivalent) on the right-hand side of the art window.

 "tags": ["ANCIENT"]